gouiferda/RTv1/README.md

 - look for cylinder/line intersection
 - look for cone/line intersection
 - research on how to add specular and diffuse mode
-- create maps json parser
+- create maps json parser (External files for scene description)